 The opportunities presented by PC detection schemes will clearly facilitate the investigation of photosynthetic processes in natural systems with detail that goes beyond what is achievable with all-optical nonlinear probes such as four-wave mixing implementations of multidimensional spectroscopies.
-This is because a key product of the photosynthetic reaction - photocharge - can be isolated and interrogated.
+This is because a key product of the photosynthetic reaction photocharge-can be isolated and interrogated.
 We highlight recent breakthroughs in processing of native pigment proteins in device architectures that probe PC.
-For example, Friese et al. have recently exploited the high quantum efficiency of photosynthetic pigmentproteins by incorporating them directly in bio-electronic devices.69 These consist of bacterial reaction centres and light-harvesting-1 complexes, self-assembled on an electrochemically roughened silver electrode.
-Due to enhanced light absorption facilitated by moderate plasmonic effects from the rough surface, this bio-hybrid nanostructured architecture displays peak PC of $>165 \mu A \text{ cm}^{-2}$, solely derived from the photosynthetic material, under one-sun illumination, and up to three-fold higher currents under more intense illumination.69 We anticipate that nonincremental progress in the understanding of natural light harvesting mechanisms in diverse native protein environments will be achieved as a result of the opportunities presented by ultrafast PC probes.
+For example, Friese et al. have recently exploited the high quantum efficiency of photosynthetic pigment proteins by incorporating them directly in bioelectronic devices.
+These consist of bacterial reaction centers and light-harvesting-1 complexes, self-assembled on an electrochemically roughened silver electrode.
+Due to enhanced light absorption facilitated by moderate plasmonic effects from the rough surface, this biohybrid nanostructured architecture displays a peak PC of >165 $\mu$ A cm-2, solely derived from the photosynthetic material, under 1 sun illumination, and up to 3-fold higher currents under more intense illumination.
+We anticipate that nonincremental progress in the understanding of natural light-harvesting mechanisms in diverse native protein environments will be achieved as a result of the opportunities presented by ultrafast PC probes.